Detecting movement in a hatching kiwi egg, Willowbank Wildlife Reserve

 The selection committee awards scholarships based on the following criteria:

-• Relevance of research topic to the achievement of DOC's and the relevant funding partners' research priorities.
+• Relevance of the research thesis topic to funding provider/s research priorities.

-• Genuine interest in research topic and evidence of commitment to conservation science from the applicant.
+• Genuine interest in research topic and evidence of commitment to conservation science.

 Research priorities